1989 Cannes Film Festival

+The 42nd Cannes Film Festival took place from 11 to 23 May 1989.
+West German filmmaker Wim Wenders served as jury president for the main competition.

+American filmmaker Steven Soderbergh won the Palme d'Or, the festival's top prize, for his debut film Sex, Lies, and Videotape.

 During the 1989 festival, the first Cinéma & liberté forum was held with the participation of a hundred famous directors from various countries.
 They discussed about the freedom of expression and signed a declaration protesting against all forms of censorship still existing in the world.